khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Next, in Fig 1E, "sync" and "flash" and "looming" all look pretty similar to each other.

-We think that it rather reasonable that effects of going through some stimulation, compared to control, are stonger, than differences between different types of stimulation.
-We explore this question in detail further in the text.
+We think that it rather reasonable that effects of 4 hours of stimulation, compared to control, are stonger than differences between different types of stimulation.
+There are differences however, and we explore this question in detail further in the text.

 > What are the degrees of freedom?
 Again, they seem very high like each condition might be being treated as independent.

 See other comments above.
-Generally, unless a mixed model is used, the second value for degrees of freedom, defining F-distributions, is close to the total number of measurements recorded in a study, even if a multivariate analysis of variance is used, and even for nested non-independent designs, such as blocking or repeated measures analysis.
+Generally, unless a mixed model is used, the second value for degrees of freedom, defining F-distributions, is close to the total number of measurements recorded in a study, even if a multivariate analysis of variance is used, and even for nested and non-orthogonal designs, such as blocking or repeated measures analysis.
 For our study in particular, the only way to bring the second value for degrees of freedom down, making it closer to the number of cells, rather than to the number of measurements, would be to use a mixed model.
-We used a mixed model in our senstivity / verification test, and observed that it provided qualitatively similar results, as described in the method.
-We however reported a fixed model everywhere else, as it is more straightforward, and, in our opinion, more consistent.
+We used a mixed model (lmer) for a senstivity test, and observed that it provided qualitatively similar results, which is described in the method.
+Everywhere else we report the results from a fixed model, as it allows more straightforward interpretation, and, in our opinion, is more consistent with the experimental design.

 > More stats: Are these multiple comparisons across conditions done in an unbiased manner, like with a Bonferroni correction or an ANOVA?
 It seems not.

 1) As described above, we used a family of similar generalized linear models, followed by F-test for the analysis of variance, to compare across conditions.
-This type of analysis may be loosely referred to as ANOVA, although most textbooks would not recommend referring our models as an "ANOVA", as it included two ordinal variables, and a factor to account for repeated measures.
+This type of analysis may be loosely referred to as ANOVA, although it is our understanding that most textbooks would not recommend referring our model as an "ANOVA", as it included two ordinal variables, and a factor to account for repeated measures.

 2) It is true that in our analysis we compared several pairs of conditions: Flash to Control, Looming to Control, Flash to Looming, Sound to Control, Flash to Sync, and Flash to Async.
 However, all of these comparisons were easily interpretable, as they form a logical progression of stimuli.
-These planned comparisons consistuted a small share of all possible post-hoc comparisons between groups that one could have run on this data (6 out of 30 possible pairs).
+These planned comparisons consistuted a small share of all possible post-hoc comparisons between groups that one could have run on this data (6 out of 15 possible pairs).
 Typically, for planned comparisons, researchers do not use an adjustment for multiple comparisons.

-3) Finally, in this paper we report exact numbers all p-values, instead of indicating whether they were above or below any arbitrary threshold.
+3) Finally, in this paper we report exact p-values, instead of indicating whether they were above or below any arbitrary threshold.
 This gives the reader the freedom to interpret our data against any significance threshold of their choice.
-As expected, some p-values were larger, and some were smaller, but we are confident that our overall conclusions are reasonable, expecially if comparing different pieces of evidence across the entire study.
+As expected, some p-values were larger, and some were smaller, but we are confident that our overall conclusions are reasonable, expecially if combining different pieces of evidence across the entire study.

-Together, this makes us reasonably confident that a Bonferroni correction would be unnecessarily punitive for this type of analysis.
+Together, this makes us confident that a Bonferroni correction would be unnecessarily punitive for this type of analysis.

 > Page 8, lines 2-12.
 "Average firing rate" is a more common term than "spikiness".